the78mole/BTHomeV2-Arduino/README.md

 Power usage is the main consideration.

 A BLE Advertisement, which is used by BTHome:
+- Works on any BLE capable board
 - requires no connection.
 - is fast to send, only taking a few milliseconds.
 - the wake, sense, send, sleep cycle can be less than a second